alonrot/mbrl_with_daisy_robot/README.md

 Running the **Network interface** for conducting learning experiments
 =====================================================================
 Running learning experiments involves two major steps: First, bringing up the communication in Daisy's on-board computer.
 Second, starting PETS, and with it, the learning experiments.

-> TODO: Make sure we point to control-daisy for how to start the robot.

 Start communication in Daisy's on-board computer
 ------------------------------------------------